cloudmesh-community/fa19-516-167/datacenter.md

 ##  E.Datacenter.8 - Wells Fargo data center outage

 On February 7, 2019, Wells Fargo published a press release confirming a large-scale outage in one of its data centers which was initiated after smoke was detected following routine maintenance.
-According the the press release the impact of the outage affected the following services:
+According to the press release the impact of the outage affected the following services <sup>8</sup>:

 - Wells Fargo ATM services.
 - Mobile and Online Banking systems